Joint statistics of work and entropy production along quantum trajectories: Joint fluctuation theorem and uncertainty relations for work and entropy production

 Taking the inverse Laplace transform of the equivalent relation $\mathcal{G}_{\sigma,\tilde w}(u,v)=\mathcal{G}_{\sigma,\tilde w}(1-u,-v)$, we obtain a detailed fluctuation relation for the non-adiabatic work and entropy production:

 This type of relation is often referred to as the Evan-Searles or exchange fluctuation theorem \cite{E2002}.
-Typically DFTs of this form apply to autonomous systems exchanging conserved quantities \cite{Jarzynski2004b,Andrieux}, or to systems driven by time-symmetric protocols \cite{Crooks}.
+It can be seen as a stronger version of the standard fluctuation theorem, since it only involves the probability distribution $P(\sigma,\tilde w)$ and does not depend on the distribution of the time-reversed process $\tilde{P}(\sigma,\tilde w)$ (compare with e.g.~\cite{Andrieux,Garc,Campisi2450}).
+Typically DFTs of the form \eqref{eq:evan} apply to autonomous systems exchanging conserved quantities \cite{Jarzynski2004b,Jeon2017}, or to systems driven by time-symmetric protocols \cite{Crooks}.
 Our result thus extends the domain of applicability of~\eqref{eq:evan} to arbitrary protocols in the slow driving regime, which is valid whenever the control variables of the system are varied slowly in comparison to the relaxation timescale of the system.

 Going further, the fluctuation relation~\eqref{eq:evan} also implies a \textit{thermodynamic uncertainty relation} (TUR) connecting the average work, its fluctuations and dissipation:

 This follows from the results established in \cite{Merhav2010,Guarnieri2019,VuHasegawa2019} and the assumption $\langle \sigma \rangle^2\ll 1$ valid for slow driving.
 In \cite{Miller2020a} we demonstrate that~\eqref{eq:TUR} may be used to derive a finite time correction to the Carnot bound for periodically driven quantum heat engines, and can in fact be made tighter by taking into account the impact of quantum coherence generated during the process.